Funded Research R&D Tax Credits: A Comprehensive Guide

 This influences the qualification for the tax credit through the amount of financial risk and payoff that is dedicated to the funding entity.

-The difference between shared rights and exclusive rights further clarifies this test, as when rights to the research outcomes are shared between the funding entity and the researcher, it indicates that there is a collaborative effort where both parties benefit from the results.
+The difference between shared rights and exclusive rights further clarifies this test.
+When rights to the research outcomes are shared between the funding entity and the researcher, it indicates a collaborative effort in which both parties benefit from the results.

-However, if the funding entity holds exclusive rights, the research is typically excluded from the tax credit, even if the research expenses would normally qualify.
+However, if the funding entity holds exclusive rights, the research is typically excluded from the tax credit, even if the research expenses would generally qualify.

 Royalty payments make the issue even more complex.
-Suppose the researcher receives royalty payments from the funding entity for the use of research.
+Suppose the researcher receives royalty payments from the research funding entity.
 In that case, it demonstrates that the researcher has a level of control and ongoing interest in intellectual property.
 This would mean the researcher has substantial rights, giving them a case for tax credit eligibility.

 Qualifying Research Expenditures